-Employee check-ins might seem like a small gesture but when done right, they increase employee morale, help managers gauge the pulse of their team, and invariably create a happier, more productive workforce.
+Employee check-ins might seem like a small gesture.
+But when done right, these pulse check questions increase employee morale, help managers gauge the pulse of their team, and invariably create a happier, more productive workforce.

 But merely asking generic, half-hearted questions simply wouldn’t suffice.
 To encourage employees to speak up and share their concerns openly, you need to ask more specific, targeted check-in questions.